COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Mar" >}}

+* It is grateful to receive an unrestricted gift from **Amazon Research Awards** for multi-task learning semantic feature from various injections to test Web application firewalls.
+Thanks for Amazon's generous support! `Mar 24`

+* After a wonderful three-year journey of founding and serving as the Chair of the [IEEE Task Force 12 on Decomposition-based Techniques in Evolutionary Computation](/docs/misc/dtec), I have stepped down as a Vice Chair since this year.
+It is my pleasure to witness the growing up of our community and a wider range of engagements worldwide.
+My colleague Prof. Bilel Derbel kindly takes up the new Chair position and will promote the activities further. `Mar 1`

+{{< /tab >}}

 {{< tab "Jan" >}}

 * I have been invited to renew my role as an Associate Editor for the prestigious _IEEE Trans.
 Evolutionary Computation_, the flagship journal in artificial/computational Intelligence. `Jan 3`

 {{< /tab >}}

 {{< /tabs >}}